RossielCS/Pirate-Adventure/game-design-document.md

 ## Game Overview
 ### Concept
-The player controls the movements of a pirate to help him collecting diamongd along the way, while jumping between platforms to avoid falling into the sea.
+The player controls the movements of a pirate to help him collecting diamonds along the way while jumping between platforms to avoid falling into the sea.

 ### Genre
 Action, platform, casual.